 with your cardiologist before going this alone.
 Soy is also not recommended for those who have been diagnosed or

 suspect that they have thyroid disorders.
 You might want to use a non-soy based K2 product.

-K2 is preferentially used by other tissues to deposit calcium in appropriate locations, such as in the bones and teeth,
+K2 is preferentially used by other tissues to deposit calcium and phosphorous in appropriate locations, such as in the

-and prevent it from depositing in locations where it does not belong.
-Such as the soft tissues, arterial walls, joints and
+bones and teeth, and prevent it from depositing in locations where it does not belong.
+Such as the soft tissues, arterial

-organs.
+walls, joints and organs.
 It a nutshell, K2 is keeping the calcium going where it needs to go.
-Some people complain of slight heart
+Some people complain of slight

 [here is the Carlson Labs brand on Amazon] that contains only MK4 as it does not cause heart palpitations and is